 - You don't need to rinse, but you don't have to worry if your dog rushes out into the rain or plays in a puddle, either.

-Why This Works: Baking soda neutralizes odors, while its gritty texture grabs and removes stuck on dirt and oils.
+Why does this work?
+Baking soda neutralizes odors, while its gritty texture grabs and removes stuck on dirt and oils.

 You can mix baking soda with water to create a wet shampoo for bathing your dog, or to use as a rinse that will remove more of the human or commercial dog shampoo you use.